anquanscan/sec-tools/README.md

 [BitCoinAccountsBlanceChecker](https://github.com/MehdiTAZI/BitCoinAccountsBlanceChecker): the project generates a csv file with private and public keys with it corresponding current balance from the main bitcoin blockchain.
 [malsub](https://github.com/diogo-fernan/malsub): A Python RESTful API framework for online malware analysis and threat intelligence services.
 [Packer-Fuzzer](https://github.com/rtcatc/Packer-Fuzzer): Packer Fuzzer is a fast and efficient scanner for security detection of websites constructed by javascript module bundler such as Webpack.
 [dDumper](https://github.com/yak0d3/dDumper): dDumper is a Drupal Vulnerability Scanner & an Auto Exploiter.
+[Saker](https://github.com/LyleMi/Saker): Flexible Penetrate Testing Auxiliary Suite